bluesky66-dev/kibana/x-pack/plugins/apm/dev_docs/vscode_setup.md

 }
 ```

-(you'll want `runtimeVersion` to match what's in the HyperSec Kibana root .nvmrc.
+(you'll want `runtimeVersion` to match what's in the Kibana root .nvmrc.
 Depending on your setup, you might be able to remove this line.)